 Saying “no,” especially to the people you love, can be one of the hardest things to do.
 But if you’re living on a budget, saying “yes” too often can drain your bank account pretty quickly.
-Of course, you’d love to see a movie or a concert with your friends and family, but could you use the money elsewhere this week?
+Of course, you’d love to see a movie or a concert with your friends and family, but could you save the money to use elsewhere this week?

 The right thing to do isn’t always the easy thing, and telling loved ones “no” is an example of this.
 Sometimes you just have to do it, no matter how persistent your friends are or how badly you want to say “yes.”